ArtiZN/XO-game/README.md

 # OneMoreForEducation
-This project is a classical tic-toe game.
+This project is a classical Tic-tac-toe (noughts and crosses) game.

 The project can:
 1)  Mark players' moves